CassieMcPeek/ECE382_Lab8/README.md

 # B Functionality

 The code above worked will with required functionality, but for B functionality, there is a right turn that must be made, which the code doesn't account for.
 Therefore, I decided to follow the left wall through the maze by using Dusty Weisner's technique of using a max and min threshold of how close the robot should be to the left wall.
+This took some more time to determine useful values for the max and min thresholds of the left IR sensor.
+Once I found the thresholds, I had to make sure that if the robot was not within that distance from the wall, that it corrected itself.
+I used the following code to do this:

+       	 if(leftSensor() < 0x190)
+    	     {
+    		      	turnLeftLittle();
+    			     _delay_cycles(9000);
+    			     stopMovement();
+    		    	_delay_cycles(100000);
+    	     }
+    	    if(leftSensor() >= 0x180)
+    	     {
+    		      turnRightLittle();
+    		     _delay_cycles(9000);
+    		      stopMovement();
+   			    _delay_cycles(100000);
+    	     }

+Once I had that done, I needed to add the code to make a right turn if both the left sensor and center senser were triggered.
+The following code completed this task:

+      	 if (centerSensor() >=0x180 && leftSensor() >= 0x170)
+    	      {
+    		        turnRightBig();
+    		        _delay_cycles(10000);
+    		        stopMovement();
+    		       _delay_cycles(100000);
+    	       }

+While this code had the right logic, there was a slight issue with it.
+Because I had it following the left wall, instead of waiting until it sensed the center wall to turn left (like in required functionality), I wanted it to make a turn as soon as the left wall was no longer detected.
+This was done by using the threshold code above, but it made too wide of a turn.
+The wide turn made it hard for the robot to get back and follow the left wall in time to detect the center wall and make a right turn.
+So, in order to make the robot turn sharper, I changed the way the robot turned.
+Instead of stopping one motor and only having one move forward to turn the robot, I did a tank turn.
+For this, I had one motor moving forward, while the other moved backwards.
+This made the turn sharper and therefore the robot could follow the wall more easily.

+I took a video of my B functionality on 11 DEC 2014 at 1600.
+I will show the video to Capt Trimble in class.

+# A functionality

+I have good code to get through the third door, the only problem is that my robot hits the wall at various times.
+I think this is due to the shadows in the maze that distract the IR sensors.
+In order to combat this, I will try using a different maze and possibly increasing the threshold for sensing the left wall.

 # Conclusion

 # Documentation